HoussemDhahri/MERN-app-End-to-End-Project/README.md

 | `hpa-backend.yaml` | `todolist-backend-deployment` | 2 – 10 | CPU 70% · Memory 80% |
 | `hpa-frontend.yaml` | `todolist-frontend-deployment` | 2 – 6 | CPU 70% |

 > Staging currently runs with a fixed replica count (no HPA) since it's a lower-traffic, cost-optimized environment.
+To observe HPA scaling in action in prod, manually sync the `todolist-loadtest` ArgoCD Application (see [🧪 Load Testing (k6)](#-load-testing-k6)) to generate traffic.

 ---